SEO in Magento

 - They should not have more than 70 characters as search engines do not give weight past this number & they don’t display beyond this in many browsers

-- All pages should have unique titles that are relevant to the topic of the content.
+- All pages should have unique titles that are relevant to the topic of the content

 - The title should open with the most important phrase for that individual page.
-The sentence is unique and also contains the important phrases for this page.
+The sentence is unique and also contains the important phrases for this page

 Meta Description tags

-- The tag should ideally have 160 characters or less
+- The tag should ideally have 160 characters or less.

-- Any keywords that are deemed to be core to this page should appear close to the start of the tag; this should give them more weight in ranking of the page
+- Any keywords that are deemed to be core to this page should appear close to the start of the tag – this should give them more weight in ranking of the page.

 Meta Keyword tags

-The Meta keyword tag was once thought to the holy grail of optimisation, until spammers abused it.
+The Meta keyword tag was once thought to be the holy grail of optimisation, until spammers abused it.
 Now Google pays no attention to the tag at all, Yahoo and MSN both do but it is thought to be minimal in its effectiveness for ranking.
 The rules for this tag are as follows:

-- You should only use phrases that appear in the actual copy of the page; you would not be able to rank for a phrase in the Meta keyword tag if it is not mentioned anywhere on the page or has a links pointing to it with similar anchor text.
+- You should only use phrases that appear in the actual copy of the page – you would not be able to rank for a phrase in the Meta keyword tag if it is not mentioned anywhere on the page or has a links pointing to it with similar anchor text.

 - Think key phrases not keywords!